Braves vs. Twins Player Props Betting Odds

 Acuna Stats

-- Acuna has collected 103 hits with 23 doubles, a triple, 16 home runs and 37 walks.
-He has driven in 47 runs with 35 stolen bases.
+- Acuna has put up 104 hits with 23 doubles, a triple, 17 home runs and 38 walks.
+He has driven in 49 runs with 35 stolen bases.

-- Acuna will look for his eighth straight game with a hit in this contest.
-During his last 10 outings he is hitting .293 with two doubles, two home runs, seven walks and four RBI.
+- Acuna has hit safely in eight games in a row.
+In his last 10 outings he is batting .293 with two doubles, two home runs, six walks and five RBI.

 Acuna Recent Games